ChicoState/ux-kitchen-pantry/phaseII/README.md

   </tbody>
 </table>

 As you can see, we had multiple types of feedback such as adding a Quick Meal section and fixing a big issue with our navigation system.
 Since we didn’t add a direct link to the meal plan page, and save recipes.
-Now we are planning to update our navigation system for the application and conduct more experiments to improve, and make the application user-friendly.
+Now we are planning to update our navigation system for the application and conduct more experiments to improve, and make the application more user-friendly.